jeffreysblake/DOH/README.md

 # DOH - Directory Oh-no, Handle this! 🎯

-**Automatic git commits for the chronically forgetful.** DOH monitors your repositories and creates commits when changes pile up, so you can focus on coding without constantly remembering to commit.
+**Automatic git commits for rapid development.** DOH monitors your repositories and creates commits as changes accumulate, so you can focus on building without managing commit state.

 ## Why Choose DOH?

-🎯 **Automatic Safety Net** - Helps prevent losing work to crashes, power outages, or forgotten commits
+🎯 **Continuous Snapshots** - Automatic commits during rapid iteration and refactoring
-🤖 **Set and Forget** - Background monitoring every 10 minutes with zero maintenance
+🤖 **Zero Overhead** - Background monitoring every 10 minutes with no interruptions
-📊 **Smart Thresholds** - Configure how many lines of changes trigger auto-commits
+📊 **Configurable Triggers** - Set line-change thresholds that match your workflow
-🚫 **Flexible Control** - Exclude directories you don't want monitored
+🚫 **Smart Exclusions** - Skip build directories and files you don't want tracked
-⚡ **Zero Friction** - Works silently in the background, no interruptions
+⚡ **Seamless Integration** - Works silently while you code

-Perfect for ADHD developers and anyone who gets lost in flow state!
+Perfect for LLM-assisted development, prototyping, and high-churn workflows!

 ## Quick Start